- User personas

-eCommerce is the present and the future, and the meteoric rise of eCommerce platforms are proof of that.
-Now more than ever, having an eCommerce store has become the key to retaining and exploring new market bases.
+eCommerce is the future and its meteoric rise is proof.
+Now more than ever, having an eCommerce store has become key to retaining and exploring new markets.

-The eCommerce platforms are sometimes a shopfront in themselves and also act as an extension of the physical businesses, providing them with greater leverage in terms of market research, promotional activities, greater business efficiency, and higher profits.
+In addition to being a shopfront, they also act as an extension of the physical business.
+Providing it with greater leverage in terms of greater business efficiency, higher profits etc.

 Talking about eCommerce website design, a good design stands for good customer experience and comfort, efficient information delivery, strong branding, and cast-iron reliability.